DoctorKhan/The-Social-Game-Book/output/final/The_Social_Game_Complete_Book.md

 Any community that adopts these five constraints can be considered a "node" in the emerging network.
 The protocols are sufficient to ensure compatibility and mutual aid between nodes, while allowing infinite creativity in their specific implementation.

+### Field Note
+The first time I asked a friend to “vouch” for my contribution, it felt awkward—like bragging.
+Then I watched how it changed the room: suddenly the invisible work became visible, and other people started telling their own contribution stories.
+That’s when the abstract “reputation system” became human to me.

 The next chapter will show how these protocols can be implemented through a practical, three-phase roadmap that anyone can begin today.

-## Chapter 25: The Diversity Design: How Natural Variation Strengthens Communities
+## Chapter 27: The Diversity Design: How Natural Variation Strengthens Communities

 It began with a thought experiment that hijacked my mind for a week.
 A scene so simple, so primal, it unlocked a pattern I’d been seeing everywhere without understanding.